 Attackers have invented a wide variety of phishing techniques to exploit different technologies, trends, industries, and users.
 Here’s a glance at some common types:

-- Smishing/SMS phishing: Via text message, attackers try to trick victims into giving out personal information, such as credit card numbers or other account numbers.
+Smishing/SMS phishing: Via text messages sent to mobile devices, attackers try to trick victims into giving out personal information, such as credit card numbers or other account numbers.

-- Pop-up phishing: A common attack on smartphones, an offer or warning message appears in a pop-up, generally containing a malicious link to trick victims into divulging personal data.
+Pop-up phishing: A common attack on Apple, Android, or other smartphones, an offer or warning message appears in a pop-up, generally containing a malicious link to trick victims into divulging personal data.

-- Clone phishing: Phishers send victims emails that seem to be from senders the victim trusts, such as financial institutions or business services.
+Clone phishing: Phishers send victims spoofed emails that seem to be from senders the victim trusts, such as financial institutions or accredited businesses like Amazon.
 This is closely related to spear phishing and a common tactic of business email compromise (BEC) attacks.

 How Dangerous Are Phishing Attacks?